inverno-io/inverno-mods/inverno-grpc-client/README.md

 }
 ```

-This should be enough for exposing a configuration bean in the *app_grpc_client* module that let us setup the client:
+This should be enough for exposing a configuration bean in the *app_grpc_client* module that let us set up the client:

 ```java
 package io.inverno.example.app_grpc_client;